justinchen00/page/billingservice/New API definition.md

 ## HouseKeeper API

 1. an internal Timer.
 It is created when an event is created in APP; It is destroyed when an event is stopped in APP.
-And notify App when credit runs out or is about to run out.
+And notify App when credit runs out or is about to run out via `callback_URL` listed below.
 2. API: `startEvent` { session, user， `a new encrypted string got from query permission` ,   `callback_URL`}
+   `callback_URL`:  hosted by APP.
 3. API: `stopEvent` { session, user,  `a new encrypted string got from query permission` }